akinyiv/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 4- Function that frees a listint_t list.
 6- Function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).
 7- Function that returns the nth node of a listint_t linked list.
+8- Function that returns the sum of all the data (n) of a listint_t linked list.